Cheapest Ohio General Liability Insurance Companies

 COMPANY HIGHLIGHTS

-ERGO NEXT delivers the lowest rates for Ohio businesses doing hands-on work.
+ERGO NEXT offers the lowest rates for Ohio businesses doing hands-on work.
 Concrete contractors, handyman services, massage therapists and tattoo shops find the lower rates here than with most competitors.
 Hospitality operations also see particularly strong savings, with tour guide services and resorts cutting costs by up to 40%.
 Small businesses outside of these industries can still save $153 annually, typically paying around $97 monthly.

 Most often cheapest for these business profiles:

-Not a Fit?
-Jump To: The Hartford, Thimble, biBERK or Simply Business
+Not a fit?
+Jump to: The Hartford, Thimble, biBerk or Simply Business

 biBerk

-biBERK: Cheapest for Service and Fitness Operations
+biBerk: Cheapest for Cleaning Services and Fitness Operations

 COMPANY HIGHLIGHTS

-biBERK delivers the lowest rates for cleaning companies (house cleaning, janitorial services) and fitness businesses (yoga studios, personal trainers) in Ohio.
+biBerk delivers the lowest rates for cleaning companies (house cleaning, janitorial services) and fitness businesses (yoga studios, personal trainers) in Ohio.
 These operations save 20% to 21% compared to the state average.
 With a monthly rate of $101 for most small businesses, a general liability policy from biBerk cut annual expenses by $115.
 Repair shops see the most savings: plumbing contractors save 38%, while tire shops and auto repair operations save 30% to 36%.

 Most often cheapest for these business profiles:

-Not a Fit?
-Jump To: The Hartford, ERGO NEXT, Thimble, or Simply Business
+Not a fit?
+Jump to: The Hartford, ERGO NEXT, Thimble or Simply Business

 Thimble

-Thimble: Cheapest for Specialized Construction Work
+Thimble: Cheapest for Specialized Construction and Engineering

 COMPANY HIGHLIGHTS

-Not a Fit?
-Jump To: The Hartford, ERGO NEXT, biBERK, or Simply Business
+Not a fit?
+Jump to: The Hartford, ERGO NEXT, biBerk or Simply Business

 Simply Business